 A notable drawback of this service is the fact that interferences like background noise affect the transcripts, which might make them unavailable.
 Moreover, the transcripts are available only in English, which does not bode well for people talking or doing business people in non-English speaking countries.

 Another drawback is it is essentially “robotic”.
-Because a human is not doing the actual transcribing, accuracy is not guaranteed like with a good transcription company.
+Because a human is not doing the actual transcribing, accuracy is not guaranteed like with good transcription services providers.
 Errors, although sometimes funny, can change the entire meaning of a transcription and lead to confusion and a drain on time.